tanush84/Exportin-1-regression-Model/README.md

 ###  pIC50 value for the molecule is  4.916917019483667
 ###  IC50 value for the molecule is  12108.294642720226 nM

-###The image contained in package displays the scatter plot of the XPO1 Decision Tree model built using RDKIT descriptor data.
 ###Decision Tree model has R-squared value of 0.8184270843497391 after Hyperparameter Tuning.